thesujai/thesujai/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🌱 Contributing actively to OpenSource.
+- 🌱 Contributing actively to OpenSource, because i like the feel when people use the code written by me.
 - 👯 A Software Developer.
 - 🚀 Adaptable and resourceful to any technology
 - *⚡ Fun fact: Thriving on challenges, I excel in tackling projects with any programming language or toolset.
 I embrace new technologies with enthusiasm to deliver optimal solutions.*